-Ended lve Months December 31, 2006
+elve Months 1 December 31, 2006

 Post formation Net Revenues(1) \$ 216,389

 Less: Expense Reimbursements (4,825)

 Less: Carried Interest and Realized and Unrealized Gain/Loss on Investments (1,887)

-209,677
+' 209,677

 Compensation Expense Target-50% 104,838

 Braveheart Adjustment 1,584

 Protego Adjustment 650

 Pro Forma Compensation 107,072

 Historical Compensation and Benefits including IPO-issued RSU Expense (81,799)

 Total Pro Forma Compensation and Benefits Expense Adjustment \$ 25,273

-Post formation Net Revenues have been adjusted for carried interest and realized and unrealized gain/loss on investments for the pre-IPO Period as discussed in Note (a) above.
-(1)(h)
+(1) Post formation Net Revenues have been adjusted for carried interest and realized and unrealized gain/loss on investments for the pre-IPO Period as discussed in Note (a) above.
 Reflects non-recurring expenses associated with IPO and related Reorganization transactions.

-(i) As a limited liability company, partnership or Subchapter S entity, Evercore was generally not subject to income taxes except in foreign and local jurisdictions.
-For this pro forma financial statement, a provision for corporate income taxes at the actual post-IPO effective tax rate of approximately 43% for 2006, which assumes the highest statutory rates apportioned to each state, local and/or foreign tax jurisdiction and reflected net of U.S. federal tax benefit, were used respectively.
+As a limited liability company, partnership or Subchapter S entity, Evercore was generally not subject to income taxes except in foreign and local jurisdictions.
+For this pro forma financial statement, a provision for corporate income taxes at the actual post-IPO effective tax rate of approximately 43% for the twelve and three months ended December 31, 2006 and March 31, 2007, which, assumes the highest statutory rates apportioned to each state, local and/or foreign tax jurisdiction and reflected net of U.S. federal tax benefit, were used respectively.
 There is no current foreign tax increase or benefits assumed with the Protego acquisition as it relates to the effective tax rate.
 However, Evercore Partners Inc. will realize deferred tax increases or benefits upon the Protego and Braveheart acquisitions as it relates to the tax amortization of intangibles and goodwill over a 15 year straight-line basis.
 The holders of partnership units in Evercore LP, including Evercore Partners Inc., will incur U.S. federal, state and local income taxes on their proportionate share of any net taxable income of Evercore LP.
 In accordance with the partnership agreement pursuant to which Evercore LP is governed, management intends to cause Evercore LP to make pro rata cash distributions to Evercore's Senior Managing Directors and Evercore Partners Inc. for purposes of funding their tax obligations in respect of the income of Evercore LP that is allocated to them.